cunarist/rinf/documentation/docs/applying-template.md

 If you already have a Rust crate that you want to use here, just put it inside `./native` and set it as a dependency of the `hub` crate.

 Now by heading over to `./native/hub/src/lib.rs`, you can start writing Rust!

+> If you're curious about all the available commands, use `rinf --help`.
+All the commands of this framework can originally be executed with `dart run rinf ...`.
+However, this is quite long and cumbersome to write over and over again.
+That's why this framework provides a shorthand command executable.